SumanKumarChava/ReactJS-Practice/README.md

     const [names, setName] = useState([]); // way to create a local state variable & setName() will update the names list

 26. whenever the state variable gets updated, react will re-render the component.
 React makes DOM operations superfast.
 27. React uses Reconciliation algorithm or React Fiber algorithm to perform dom operations quickly by using virtual dom.
-Read more at **https://github.com/acdlite/react-fiber-architecture**. ** This is the core mechanism of how react works. **
+Read more at **https://github.com/acdlite/react-fiber-architecture**. **This is the core mechanism of how react works**

 28.